-At the time the letter was written, the Inquisition in Spain and Portugal was still raging but Holland had opened its doors to refugees.
+In the time the novel was set, the Inquisition in Spain and Portugal was still raging but Holland had opened its doors to refugees.
 Ben Israel traveled to England to try and persuade Oliver Cromwell to allow Jews back into the country, from which they had been expelled in 1290.
 His argument was that Jews had to be present in every country if the Messiah was to arrive in 1666.
 While he didn’t manage to open up England to Jewish immigration, Cromwell did permit the 20 Jewish families then living in London in hiding, pretending to be Christians, to live openly as Jews.
 It proved in the end to be the thin edge of the wedge.

-I was struck by the fatalism of the rabbi.
+I was struck by the fatalism of Kadish’s rabbi.
 He was expressing a common outlook of religious people in the era – that our lives on earth are lived in a vale of tears, and that our hopes must centre on the beyond.
 And yet, the Jewish philosophy of life has always been that we must live the life we have here on earth to the fullest.
 Different from some other views, we deny that our lives should be lived solely in the hope of some future reward.

 It is true that, come what may, our role is to “lift our feet” and keep on going.
 This is a staple of Jewish thinking.
 We keep on going.
 We keep on trying.
 We are the nation of try.
 If we surrender to the obstacles we face, we are beaten before we start.
 There is so much around all of us, whatever our background, that can be discouraging, but we can’t allow it to get us down.